Château de la Muette: Second château

-On the Duchesse de Berry's death in 1719, the château passed to the nine-year-old king, Louis XV.
+On the Duchess of Berry's death in 1719, the château passed to the nine-year-old king, Louis XV.
 The king used the château to entertain his mistresses, including the three de Nesle sisters, Madame de Pompadour and Madame du Barry.

-Louis XV had the château entirely rebuilt by the architects Jacques V Gabriel and Ange-Jacques Gabriel between 1741 and 1745.
+Louis XV had the château entirely rebuilt by the architects Jacques Gabriel and Ange-Jacques Gabriel between 1741 and 1745.
 The new, much larger, building was flanked by two large wings with many smaller outlying buildings.
-The Dauphin, later King Louis XVI, took possession of La Muette in 1764, and his future wife, Marie Antoinette, lodged there on her arrival in France.
+The Duke of Berry, later King Louis XVI, took possession of La Muette in 1764, and his future wife, Marie Antoinette, lodged there on her arrival in France.

 Louis XVI and Marie-Antoinette

 Louis XVI is said to have spent the happiest days of his life at the château with his young bride, although they had no knowledge of sexual matters and thus did not have children for seven years.
 During this period Louis abolished certain royal taxes, and he opened the gates of the Bois de Boulogne to the populace.
 The Emperor Joseph II, Marie-Antoinette's brother (travelling incognito under the name of "Count Falkenstein") visited the couple here in April 1777.

 Louis granted a small area of sandy ground of the château's estate at les Sablons (near les Sablons metro station) to Antoine-Augustin Parmentier (1737–1813) to demonstrate the growing of potatoes, which had not previously been considered in Europe, other than in Ireland, as safe for human consumption.
 Indeed, they were considered to be a source of leprosy among other things.
 Parmentier carried out a series of publicity stunts, which led to the acceptance of potatoes in France and then throughout Europe.

 The château, together with the Château de Madrid and other properties, were put on sale in February 1788, with a view to demolition.
 The castle fell into disrepair, and the main building was demolished in 1793.